UtilitechAS/amsreader-firmware/README.md

 Changes are:
 1) Translations to German language
 2) Plots are now interactive and show the individual values when clicking on the bar of the plot.
+3) Export shows in green and positive.
+Import in purple and negative.

 ## Original README.md :